 And Rabbi Yochanan?

 I thought of a quote of Martin Buber’s:

-The man who seeks distinction and decision in his own soul cannot draw from it, from his soul, absoluteness for his scale of values.
 Only out of a personal relationship with the Absolute can the absoluteness of the ethical co-ordinates arise without which there is no complete awareness of self.
 Even when the individual calls an absolute criterion handed down by religious tradition his own, it must be reforged in the fire of the truth of his personal essential relation to the Absolute if it is to win true validity.
 (From Religion and Ethics)

 But Rav Ish-Shalom had his own take on Rabbi Yochanan’s position.
 “The Talmud is full of arguments between Rabbi Yochanan and Resh Lakish”, he said, “In most instances, Rabbi Yochanan’s opinion is very theoretical.
 Resh Lakish’s answers tend to be practical.
 He brings to it his rich life experience.
 So they each represent a different type: Rabbi Yochanan hones his arguments in the heat of debate, the fires of intellectual discourse, but always staying within the four walls of the Bet Midrash.
 Resh Lakish, on the other hand, speaks from experience.
 He brings with him the fluidity of the rough and sometimes violent meeting of the ideal with the real world.”

 Two very different viewpoints, which result in some of the richest debates in the Talmud.